alonKats/ak-starter/README.md

 #### Lazy load

-From 4.7.1 air-light has a lazy loading image features for background images and imgs.
+From 4.7.1 ak-starter has a lazy loading image features for background images and imgs.
 If you don't use this feature, remove it from [scripts](https://github.com/digitoimistodude/blob/d517688bb400ac68100dcbdcd4bc7dbce7739099/js/src/scripts.js#L10).
 This feature depends on [air-helper](https://github.com/digitoimistodude/air-helper), check out [the documentation in air-helper](https://github.com/digitoimistodude/air-helper#image-lazyloading-1) for further instructions.

 #### Disabled features